strogiyotec/WanShiTong/Java/Synchronized.md

 * Constructors can't be declared as synchronized
 * Synchronized block can be used inside ctor.
 * Synchronized method can call another synchronized method which uses the same lock without freezing
+* When thread acquires lock then it invalidate it's own cache
 * If lock is free then there is no guarantee which thread will hold it (**No fairness guarantee**)
 * **JVM internally obtein lock for Class object during class loading**